trisulnsm/trisul-scripts/apt1-detect/README.md

 APT1 detector MD5 and FQDN
 ==============================

-Sample script to scan all your traffic for MD5 content matches and FQDNs easily.
+Sample scripts to scan all your traffic for MD5 content matches, IP Ranges, Text, and DNS names.

-The big news this month in the field of network security monitoring is the APT1 indicators released by Mandiant.
-It is clear that tools today must have the ability to search for things such as content matches etc.

-This directory  includes two scripts search_md5.rb , and search_fqdn.rb
+This directory  includes four scripts

-We already have another sample that extracts TLS certs. see the cert-extract directory.
+* search_md5.rb - Reassemble all files and check their MD5s against a list
+* search_fqdn.rb - Check list of DNS domains
+* search_text.rb,  - Reassemble all files and search for arbitrary text/binary patterns
+* search_keyspace.rb - Check for activity from multiple IP blocks

+You can use these four sample scripts as a building block to cover a majority of network based indicators of compromise.

+Also see the cert-extract directory for additional scripts to process SSL/TLS certificates.

 search_md5.rb (scan all HTTP content for MD5 match)
 -------------